Last updated on August 18th, 2021 at 01:49 pm

-So let’s take a look at this old, but never boring, anti-vaccine myth in light of a recently published, powerful study that provides more evidence that this particular myth doesn’t hold any water.
+So let’s take a look at this old anti-vaccine myth of too many vaccines in light of a recently published, powerful study that provides more evidence that this particular myth doesn’t hold any water.

 This anti-vaccine myth may not be the #1 on the top 10 list of anti-vaccine nonsense, but it’s got to be in the top 3.
-It’s so pervasive that many parents who actually vaccinate their children delay vaccines because they think that, as a result of the increase in the number of vaccines on the market, their children might be harmed by it.
+It’s so pervasive that many parents who actually vaccinate their children delay vaccines because they think that, as a result of the increase in the number of vaccines recommended for children, their children might be harmed by it.

 Basically, this pseudoscientific belief states that all of these new and old vaccines inundate the presumably weak and pathetic immune system of children.
 Of course, once you overwhelm the baby’s immune system, it leads to a whole host of problems, including autism, autoimmune diseases, deaths, and whatever else that strikes the fancy of the anti-vaccine cargo cult science.
 Naturally, none of these claims are supported by, well, anything.

-What Dr. Offit was trying to state was that 10,000 different antigens are nothing to the baby’s immune system.
+The point that Dr. Offit was trying to make was that 10,000 different antigens are nothing to the baby’s immune system.
 We think of the immune system as so pathetically incompetent that a stiff breeze will knock it down.
 In fact, a baby encounters millions of different antigens in the environment every single day.
-And their immune systems are perfectly capable of handling not only those millions of antigens but also the 150-204 antigens in childhood vaccine schedule today.
+And their immune systems are perfectly capable of handling not only those millions of antigens but also the 150-204 antigens in the childhood vaccine schedule today.

-Thus, I (and many others) contend that there is just no biological plausibility that these many vaccine antigens would have any effect on the child.
-Short of inventing some magical effect on the adaptive immune system, vaccine antigens cannot suppress, damage, or affect that system.
+Thus, I (and many others) contend that there is just no biological plausibility that these many vaccine antigens would have any effect on the child’s immune system except to induce the adaptive immune response to attack dangerous pathogens.
+Vaccine antigens cannot suppress, damage, or affect that system.
 Well, except for inducing an immune response that will attack vaccine-preventable pathogens.

-The casual reader might be convinced by the “too many too soon” anti-vaccine myth because it sounds fairly reasonable.
+The casual reader might be convinced by the too many vaccines myth because it sounds fairly reasonable.
 That’s why even rational pro-vaccine parents think that delaying vaccines for months or years is a wise and safe decision.

 We already have studies that show that the vaccine schedule is not linked to conditions like autism spectrum disorders (ASD).
 A 2013 study published in the Journal of Pediatrics concluded that “increasing exposure to antibody-stimulating proteins and polysaccharides in vaccines during the first 2 years of life was not related to the risk of developing an ASD.”
-In other words, “too many, too soon” has nothing to do with autism.
+In other words, “too many vaccines” has nothing to do with autism.
 But we already knew that vaccines were not causally linked to autism.

-Because there will never be enough evidence to convince some people that this particular anti-vaccine myth is bogus, scientists continue to expend resources to keep showing the same point – that “too many, too soon” is just plain nonsense.
+Because there will never be enough evidence to convince some people that this particular anti-vaccine myth is bogus, scientists continue to expend resources to keep showing the same point – that “too many vaccines” is just plain nonsense.